Software should be beautiful

 Cognitive Load

-Beautiful software reduces cognitive load.
-When code is well-organized and interfaces are intuitive, users and developers spend less mental energy understanding and using the system.
-This isn't just about aesthetics – it's about mental efficiency.
+Beautiful software reduces cognitive load and when code is well-organized and interfaces are intuitive, people spend less mental energy understanding and using the system.

 Trust and Credibility

-Users inherently trust well-designed software more.
+Users inherently trust well-designed (and pretty!) software more.
 When you encounter a poorly designed application, don't you question its reliability?
 Beautiful software builds confidence and credibility.

 So how do we make it pretty?